Carrots Are Orange

 Little Polar Bear and the Brave Little Hare

 I find the Little Polar Bear series endearing for the stories and watercolor artwork.
-Always weaving a sweet lesson of friendship into his storytelling, author Hans de Beer offers us lessons of overcoming fear, facing fear in challenging moments, and ultimately being courageous.
+Constantly weaving a sweet lesson of friendship into his storytelling, author Hans de Beer offers us lessons of overcoming fear, facing fear in challenging moments, and ultimately being courageous.

-These books are for pre-school aged children (and younger) but the lessons can certainly be applied to older children.
+These books are for preschool-aged children (and younger), but the lessons can certainly be applied to older children.

 Books about courage If I Never Ever Endeavor